RespiraWorks/Ventilator/software/utils/rpi_config/README.md

 ## Automatic setup

 With the above configured, the next step should be pretty automatic.
-You can still use a stand-alone Raspberry Pi without all the hardware.
+You can still use a stand-alone RasPi without all the hardware.

-Use `ssh` or open up a terminal on the Raspberry Pi and just copy and paste this script into a terminal:
+Use `ssh` or open up a terminal on the RasPi and just copy and paste this script into a terminal:

 ```shell
 # \TODO: change command to point to master before merging!!!